DngHuy/docker-masterarbeit/README.md

 Navigate to `Management > Stack Management > Kibana > Saved Objects`.
 Click on `Import` and choose the `saved_objects.njson` file from the root directory of this folder.
 Afterwards all data views, dashboards and visualizations should have been imported.

+#### Create the API Key for Elasticsearch
+To manage API keys, open the main menu, then click Stack Management > Security > API Keys.

 ### Setup for SonarQube
 The username is defined in the compose file for the respective service.
 The password for the user is inside the `.env` file.